Siyy/MarkdownViewer/README.md

 A light markdown viewer &amp; editor for windows

-It's similar with MarkdownPad, but more faster to start and easier to view file
+It's similar with MarkdownPad, but faster to start and easier to view file

 ##Requirement
 .NET 4.0 Framework